-It’s going to be a big year for travel insurance.
-Really big.
-But do you have the right travel insurance?
+It’s shaping up to be a big year for travel insurance.
+The coronavirus outbreak and global uncertainties are seeing to that.
+But how do you choose the right travel insurance for your next vacation?

 “The right insurance policy will protect you from unexpected issues that may arise,” says Justin Tysdal, travel insurance expert and CEO of Seven Corners.
 “Something as simple as twisting an ankle in a foreign country may not be covered by your medical insurance and could result in expensive medical bills.”